 More information on Mascot Engineering’s unique GRC can be found by clicking on the below links or exploring this website.

 Glass Reinforced Concrete: Why lightweight is better.

-The two key reasons for specifying a lightweight trade waste solution such as Mascot’s GRC products are:
+The three key reasons for specifying a premium lightweight trade waste solution such as Mascot’s GRC products are: